 If your loft is not properly insulated, you could be losing up to 25% of the heat created in your home and be missing out on savings of up to £155 per year on your heating bills.

-Loft Insulation Grant funding comes from the six main utility companies and is backed by the UK Government.
+Loft Insulation grant funding comes from the six main energy suppliers and is backed by the UK Government.
 It is the occupier of the property who qualifies for the Grant and they are completely non-repayable.
-Please see our Loft Insulation page for more details.

 Everyone qualifies for a grant of at least 50%.
 If the property is inefficient or you live in an area where incomes are generally low, you could qualify for a 100% grant to cover the full cost.

 Even if you do not qualify for a Loft grant, we can still arrange for an approved Installer to provide you with a free, no-obligation survey and quote.
 Loft Insulation costs in the region of £300 to £400.